ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 ## Migration options
 {: #kmip_migration-options}

-{{site.data.keyword.cloud_notm}} key management offerings introduce native KMIP providers to replace the Key Management Interoperability Protocol (KMIP™) for VMware® service provider.
+{{site.data.keyword.cloud}} key management offerings introduce native KMIP providers to replace the Key Management Interoperability Protocol (KMIP™) for VMware® service provider.
 These new native providers have the following advantages:
 - Improved performance because the calls from KMIP to key provider are closer in network distance and no longer cross the service-to-service authorization boundaries.
 - Improved visibility and management for the KMIP keys.